kesht12/FreeRTOS_temp_eddystone/README.md

 1. Places temperature readings from DHT11 sensor in FreeRTOS queue every second.
 2. When data is available in queue, it is transferred into a ring buffer.
 Uses a counting semaphore to indicate that there is new data in the buffer.
-3. If semaphore is succesfuly acquired, update the BLE Eddystone beacon with newest temperature reading.
+3. If semaphore is succesfully acquired, update the BLE Eddystone beacon with newest temperature reading.